Close

 Creative Biolabs also has sufficient expertise in constructing synthetic naïve single domain antibody libraries.
 By nature, single domain antibodies developed from either VHH or VNAR are more stable and soluble, although their immunogenicity can be higher than single domain antibodies engineered from human antibodies.
 If the immunogenicity of the single domain antibodies is not a concern, a synthetic VHH or VNAR single domain antibody library can be made by randomizing the CDR1 and CDR3 using trimer codon technology.

-In case the immunogenicity of single domain antibodies is a concern, our services allow the construction of camelized human single domain antibody libraries which are based on the monomerization of human antibody heavy chain framework.
-The binding region of normal human IgG consists of two domains (VH and VL) which tend to dimerize or aggregate because of their lipophilicity; the monomerization will be accomplished by replacing lipophilic with hydrophilic amino acids at a few proprietary positions.
+In case where the immunogenicity of single domain antibodies is a concern, our services allow the construction of camelized human single domain antibody libraries that are based on the monomerization of human antibody heavy chain framework.
+The binding region of normal human IgG consists of two domains (VH and VL), which tend to dimerize or aggregate because of their lipophilicity.
+The monomerization will be accomplished by replacing lipophilic with hydrophilic amino acids at a few proprietary positions.
 Such synthetic libraries represent a good source of single domain antibodies against self, non-immunogenic, and toxic antigens since the libraries are usually sufficiently vast and diverse.

 Single Domain Antibody Production